ChenSizhe13893461199/FMT_donor_recipient_matching/README.md

 ### Requirements
-- python 3.9.7 or higher (recommend the version of 3.9.7)
+- python 3.9.7 or higher (recommend the version 3.9.7)
 - keras==2.10.0
 - pandas==1.5.2
 - matplotlib==3.0.3